Types of employee engagement

 How can recognition and rewards enhance employee engagement?

 Recognizing and rewarding employee contributions is a powerful motivator.
 Employees state that they would work harder if they were recognized more often.
 Having formal recognition programs and informal appreciation gestures reinforces desired behaviors and fosters engagement.
-Recognition also comes in the form of flexible work arrangements, as some employees may have other commitments, and by supporting their needs, you are showing that you value them.

 Why is accountability and performance management important for employee engagement?